fuertesvic/sortify/README.md

  some tasks for the future me:

-- [x] Code the most basic metadata input/read and logic functionality
+- [x] Code the most basic metadata input/read and logic functionality  (done 27 feb '25)
+- [ ] Setup executables with PyInstaller so the user doesn't need to have Python installed.
 - [ ] Allow the user to remove a single tag within an image
 - [ ] Allow to the user to work within multiple folders at once & creating new folders based on tags
 - [ ] Improve performance within a large dataset